-“Hello everyone, it's me again, the guy who sells tea to support his family!”
+“Hello everyone, it's me again, I sell tea to support my family!”.

-Standing next to a small counter with more than a dozen jars of eye-catching yellow and red fruit tea, Mr. Tung, the shop owner, was shaking the tea cups in his hands like a real “bartender” while filming a video sharing recipes and daily sales stories.
+Standing next to a small counter with more than a dozen jars of eye-catching yellow and red fruit tea, Mr. Tung, the shop owner, quickly shook the tea cup in his hand like a real “bartender” while filming a video sharing the recipe and daily sales stories.
 He placed his mobile phone on a tripod.
-Occasionally, when the shop owner was busy filming, customers would come to him.
+Sometimes, when the shop owner was busy filming, customers would come to him.

 "Oh, sorry, please wait a moment.
 I'll make you a drink right away," Mr. Tuan gently said to the customer in his characteristic Northern accent.